 Emissions Monitoring

-Nowadays, emissions monitoring heavily depends on sensor-based intelligence and automation.
-Among the systems used in emissions monitoring are:
+Modern emissions monitoring relies heavily on sensor-based intelligence and automation.
+Key technologies include:

-- Satellite and remote sensing tools like Sentinel-SP and NASA’s OCO-2
+- Satellite and remote sensing tools such as Sentinel-SP and NASA’s OCO-2, which offer large-scale environmental monitoring.

 With these tools, organizations can track emissions in real time, benchmark performance, and quickly identify operational inefficiencies or anomalies.